MultiSafepay/odoo/README.md

 Before installing the MultiSafepay module suite, ensure you have:

 - Odoo 18.0 or compatible version
-- Active MultiSafepay Account.
+- Active MultiSafepay account.
 Consider a test account first.
 [Sign up here](https://testmerchant.multisafepay.com/signup) if you don't have one.
 - API Credentials from your MultiSafepay Control Panel
 - Python 3.9+
 - Administrative access to your Odoo installation